softwareguru/osacon-website/content/sessions/2023/proton-a-single-binary-to-tackle-streaming-and-historical-analytics.md

 video: https://youtu.be/Duh6MJz_CjU
 ---

-Proton is a unified streaming and historical analytic engine which is built on top of ClickHouse code base and is in one single binary.
+Proton is a unified streaming and historical analytic engine which is built on top of ClickHouse® code base and is in one single binary.
 It is the core engine which empowers Timeplus core product and open sourced under apache v2 https://github.com/timeplus-io/proton.